-The condensed consolidated statements of income for the twelve weeks ended February 15, 2008, and February 16, 2007, the condensed consolidated balance sheet as of February 15, 2008, the condensed consolidated statements of cash flows for the twelve weeks ended February 15, 2008, and February 16, 2007, and the condensed consolidated statement of shareholders' equity for the twelve weeks ended February 15, 2008, are unaudited.
+The condensed consolidated statements of operations for the twelve and twenty-four weeks ended May 9, 2008, and May 11, 2007, the condensed consolidated balance sheet as of May 9, 2008, the condensed consolidated statements of cash flows for the twenty-four weeks ended May 9, 2008, and May 11, 2007, and the condensed consolidated statement of shareholders' equity for the twenty-four weeks ended May 9, 2008, are unaudited.
 The November 24, 2007 consolidated balance sheet is derived from CRA's audited consolidated financial statements included in its Annual Report on Form 10-K as of that date.
 In the opinion of management, these statements include all adjustments necessary for a fair presentation of CRA's consolidated financial position, results of operations, and cash flows.
-The consolidated statements of income include the operations of CRA's acquired companies since their respective dates of acquisition.

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make significant estimates and judgments that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Estimates in these consolidated financial statements include, but are not limited to, accounts receivable allowances, revenue recognition on fixed price contracts, depreciation of property and equipment, share-based compensation, valuation of acquired intangible assets, impairment of long lived assets, including goodwill, accrued and deferred income taxes, valuation allowances on deferred tax assets, and accrued bonuses and other accrued expenses.
+Estimates in these consolidated financial statements include, but are not limited to, accounts receivable allowances, revenue recognition on fixed price contracts, depreciation of property and equipment, share-based compensation, valuation of acquired intangible assets, impairment of long lived assets, including goodwill, accrued and deferred income taxes, valuation allowances on deferred tax assets, and accrued bonuses, accrued exit costs, and other accrued expenses.
 These items are monitored and analyzed by the Company for changes in facts and circumstances, and material changes in these estimates could occur in the future.
 Changes in estimates are recorded in the period in which they become known.
 CRA bases its estimates on historical experience and various other assumptions that CRA believes to be reasonable under the circumstances.
 Actual results may differ from those estimates if CRA's assumptions based on past experience or other assumptions do not turn out to be substantially accurate.